Malowncode/chesslivet/README.md

 "# chesslivet"
-hi i am a new member of GitHub
+hi i am a new member on GitHub